chdelucia/angular17Ricky/README.md

 - ~~Save queryParams on ulr in order to allow user refresh page and keep the filters.~~

--Add more select filters like gender and status
+- Add more select filters like gender and status

--Add skeletons solving repainting problems
+- Add skeletons solving repainting problems

 - ~~Add linters~~